WansonChoi/HATK/README.md

 ```
 <br>

 We strongly recommend using 'Anaconda(or Miniconda)' to set up HATK.
-HATK supports only OS X and Linux environments(ex.
-Ubuntu) and currently dosen't support Windows.